Sarah Swift: Royal College of Nursing

+The College of Nursing became the Royal College of Nursing in 1947.

 Recognition

+In 1916 Swift was made Lady of Grace of the Order of St John of Jerusalem.

 In 1919 she was made Dame Grand Cross of the Order of the British Empire (GBE) for her services to nursing.

+In 1929 she was awarded the Florence Nightingale medal of the International Committee of the Red Cross.

 Legacy

 A ward at St Thomas Hospital is named after her.